- Integrated research across nine themes

-The second phase of this program which involved a suite of field and laboratory-based investigations is almost complete.
+The second phase of this program involved a suite of field and laboratory-based investigations is almost complete.
 These investigations address gaps identified in the Stage 1 literature reviews of dredging impacts and, importantly, are informed by the analyses of field data collected during dredging projects carried out in the Pilbara and provided by Industry.
 These analyses allowed the actual intensity, frequency and duration of dredging-related pressures to be quantified for the first time and to design and undertake laboratory experiments to determine the response of biota to realistic exposure conditions.
-The reports and papers arising from these studies are being released as they become available to allow immediate uptake (see DSN reports and DSN Research Articles tabs).

-We are now turning our attention to the Stage 3 synthesis.
-This stage involves within theme and across theme integration of the key findings and translation of these findings into clear and fit-for-purpose guidelines and protocols to improve the ability to predict and manage the impacts of dredging in tropical coral reef ecosystems.
+Stage 3 synthesis.
+This stage involved within theme and across theme integration of the key findings and translation of these findings into clear and fit-for-purpose guidelines and protocols to improve the ability to predict and manage the impacts of dredging in tropical coral reef ecosystems.

-This will represent a significant step-change in the readily available information for dredging in Western Australia and the nation.
+This represents a significant step-change in the readily available information for dredging in Western Australia and the nation.

 A unique collaborative initiative between government and industry

 Dredging is a critical enabler for the export of raw materials from the Pilbara that continues to drive the Australian economy.
 Over the last decade there has been an unprecedented level of dredging in Western Australia, and the size of some of these projects are enormous by world standards.

 However, the ability to predict and manage the impacts of dredging is very poor worldwide.
 We're no better-placed in that regard here in Western Australia.